FASTRAD: Dose calculation and shielding

-Once the 3D radiation model is done, the user can perform a deposited dose estimate using the sector analysis module of the software.
+Once the radiation model is completed, the user can perform a deposited dose estimate using the sector analysis module of the software.
 This ray-tracing module combines the information coming from the radiation model with the information of the radiation environment using a Dose Depth Curve.
 This dose depth curve gives the deposited dose in a target material (mainly Silicon for electronic devices) behind an Aluminum spherical shielding thickness.
 This calculation is performed for each detector placed in the 3D model.
-Even for complex geometries, the efficient and rapid calculation provides two kinds of information:
+Even for complex geometries, the calculation provides two kinds of information: